 Trail systems without hierarchy tend to resemble plates of spaghetti.
-To give structure to the trail system, trail alignments have been defined as either Core Trails or Peripheral Trails.
+To give structure to the trail system, trail alignments have been defined as either Core Trail, Peripheral Trails, or Trail Connections.
 This will help visitors visualize and understand the trail system and will assist land managers in making decisions about how to build and manage individual trail segments.
-The Core Trail connects key sites and runs North to South, while Peripheral Trails and Trail Connections provide connectivity to the Core Trail and create opportunities to develop alternate types of trail experiences.
+The Core Trail connects key sites and runs North to South, while Peripheral Trails and Trail Connections provide connectivity to the Core Trail and/or create opportunities to develop alternate types of trail experiences.

-- The Core Trail traverses the Palmertown Range, beginning at the Saratoga Green Belt in the South, connecting existing major conserved lands, and ending at the Big Boom Trail in the North. - Peripheral Trails provide opportunities for unique experiences and activities, whether as connections to the Core Trail, or as standalone trails. - Trail Connections take advantage of existing trails or routes throughout the region to create points of access to the trail system.
+- The Core Trail traverses the Palmertown Range, beginning at the Saratoga Greenbelt in the South, connecting existing major conserved lands, and ending at the Big Boom Trail in the North. - Peripheral Trails provide opportunities for unique experiences and activities, whether as connections to the Core Trail, or as standalone trails. - Trail Connections take advantage of existing trails or routes throughout the region to create points of access to the trail system - Water Trails comprise three navigable sections of the Hudson River, appropriate for novice recreational paddlers, with existing hand boat launch access points.